Algeria at the Africa Cup of Nations

-Algeria have appeared in the finals of the Africa Cup of Nations on eighteen occasions.
+Algeria have appeared in the finals of the Africa Cup of Nations on twenty occasions.
 The side's first participation was in 1968 in Ethiopia.
 Algeria has won the cup twice: the first time was when they hosted the tournament in 1990, and they won a second title in the 2019 edition, held in Egypt.
 Algeria also finished second in the 1980 edition, held in Nigeria, and third in the 1984 and 1988 editions, held in Ivory Coast and Morocco respectively.